PrinceKurkutiyaa/college-app/README_Modules.md

 You have to add modules cause node_modules is very vast in size.
-So its better you install them using NPM HERE ARE MY NODE MODULES THAT I HAD USED IN THIS PROJECT =>
+So its better you install them using NPM. <br>
+HERE ARE MY NODE MODULES THAT I HAD USED IN THIS PROJECT =>

 @react-navigation/native <br>